Filled with ideas & inspiration

 Some of our operations, such as removal of old floors, undercutting doorjambs, and removal of old carpet and pad may create an unusual amount of dust or dirt.
 While almost all of the wood cutting is done outside the home, there will still be some dust.
 We can hang plastic to help contain the dust to the area we are working in.
 With a site -finished installation and/or refinishing, we strive to keep the dust from the sanding to a minimum.
 We also offer a Dust Containment Sanding System which significantly reduces the amount of dust that is generated by the machines.

 Yes, however it is not inexpensive.
-An average staircase retrofitted in solid oak is around $200 per tread and riser combination.
+An average staircase retrofitted in solid oak is around $200 to $300 per tread and riser combination.
 We also install new handrails and balusters.

 If your new floor is being installed over a cement slab, the direction is totally your choice.
 A general rule is to run the wood the same direction as the longest length.
 However, if your ¾” solid wood floor is being installed over a wooden subfloor, the wood must run in the opposite direction of the floor joists.
 If this is not the direction you want your wood to run, you can run the wood on the diagonal or additional subfloor can be added so that you can change the direction.
 This can be discussed further during your In Home Estimate.